 The current Code of Practice for victims of crime entitles vulnerable / intimidated victims to an enhanced service by those professionals enquiring into the matter.
 One limb of this entitlement is potential access to Special Measures designed to maximise the quality of that victim’s evidence.
 This demands compliance with the Ministry of Justice’s guidance, ‘Achieving Best Evidence in Criminal Proceedings’ (often referred to as: ‘ABE’).
 The guidance is clear: “The decision as to who leads the interview should depend on who is able to establish the best rapport with the [vulnerable or intimidated interviewee]”.
 Elsewhere in the guidance it is equally specific: “Provided both the police officer and social worker have been adequately trained to interview [the vulnerable or intimidated victim/witness] in accordance with the guidance set out in this document, there is no reason why either should not lead the interview”.

 Many of our trainers’ delegates have said how beneficial (if not essential) this training is in their day-to-day interactions with adult service users as well as making a significant contribution to their Section 42 (Care Act) enquiries.

 Options available include:

-- A 4 or 5 day intensive course for Social Workers with limited exposure to ABE.
+- A 5 day intensive course for Social Workers with limited exposure to ABE.
 Both courses consist of 2 days theory, 2 days practice and on a 5 day model a visit and practice session at a local interview suite (where possible)

 This is a course that has a major impact on our delegates and the importance of selecting the right course is paramount.
 For all training that includes practice, we utilize highly skilled Adult Actors who play the parts of both vulnerable Adults and Children in differing scenarios.
 The importance of equipping Social Workers with all the correct tools and skills cannot be stressed enough and their potential victims deserve the best level of ABE interviewing possible!